 Tricky words are not decodable using phonics alone as they have spellings that do not show grapheme-phoneme correspondence.
-They are called common exception words in the KS1 Spelling Curriculum.
+They are called common exception words.

 Monster Phonics makes teaching these words easier.
 See how colour-coding for sound facilitates learning tricky words.
 Download free Monster Phonics flashcards and PowerPoints.
 We also recommend that the first 100 words and next 200 high-frequency words are taught to ensure that all children are able to read and spell these words which make up 65% of all printed words.
 High-frequency word flashcards, PowerPoints, word charts and assessment are available to download as part of the Monster Phonics programme.